Wentao-Gao/Climate-Change-in-Data-Science/README.md

 - My next paper trying to use foundation models without any finetuning or retraining for localized spei prediction have submitted to Nips2025.
 - The paper submitted to ECAI2025 got accepted.
 - Next is preparing the paper for AAAI2026 and ICLR2026
+- 2 papers submitted to AAAI2026(One is Wrapper, the other one is DET)
+- Residual Correction idea will submitted to ICLR2026

 ***Next step***